Home → Claimants Frequently Asked Questions

 Yes.
 We will contact your employer to obtain information needed to process your application.

 The dollar amount you are qualified to receive each week is called your weekly benefit amount (WBA).
 It is based on your earnings during a set period prior to losing your job.
 The figure is calculated by dividing the average of your wages in the two highest quarters of your base period by 22 rounded down to the whole dollar.
 The minimum and maximum WBA is adjusted annually.
-Effective for new initial claims filed on or after June 1, 2021, the minimum is $89.00 and the maximum is $511.00 (plus $10 per dependent per week, and can total no more than one half of the WBA).
+Effective for new initial claims filed on or after June 1, 2022, the minimum is $89.00 and the maximum is $538.00 (plus $25 per dependent per week, and can total no more than seventy-five percent [75%] of the WBA).

 The maximum amount of benefits you can receive, as well as the length of time that you may receive benefits, depends on your individual earnings, but is limited to a maximum of 26 weeks of regular unemployment benefits.
 Not all individuals qualify for all 26 weeks.
 Not all weeks need to be used consecutively, but must be used within the benefit year.